SevenShepherd/SevenShepherd.github.io/_posts/2024-02-24-dispensationalism.markdown

 <!-- <sup>⚠️ Under Construction.
 Refresh weekly for updates.</sup> -->

 Growing up, dispensationalism was probably one of my favorite eschatological systems.
 It brought me such hope and joy to look forward to a pre-tribulational rapture, but over the years, and the more I study it, the more pronounced it's flaws seem to be (Ecc 1:18).
 I'm presenting this small critique because I'm about to study eschatology from 6 different systems simultaneously.
 If I absolutely had to change systems, I'd probably look into Historic Premillennialism, a system held by [Dr. Walter Martin (Ph.D., California Coast University)](https://youtu.be/uO0TAHKzPFw?si=qbF7x_gk18zTGVht), and Dr. D.A.
 Carson (Ph.D., University of Cambridge).

+> The Lord says,<br>
+>>“I will put a curse on people<br>
+who trust in mere human beings,<br>
+who depend on mere flesh and blood for their strength,<br>
+and whose hearts have turned away from the Lord.
+>
+&mdash; Jeremiah 17:5 NET

+Let's not forget that man made theologies like dispensationalism do not deserve your trust, none of them do.
+TEST ALL THINGS (1Thes.
+5:21).
+Put your trust in Christ alone.

 <a name="contents" style="font-size:2.1em;color:black;">Contents</a>